cpbotha/mlabwrap-purepy/README.rst

 Improvements
 ------------
-* Determination of Matlab binary path and versioning.
+* More intelligent determination of Matlab binary path and versioning.
 * Error reporting.
 * Documentation.
+* setuptools configuration, so you can install mlabwrap with a single pip invocation!
+See below for details.

 Quickstart
 ----------